See the pros and cons of United miles and how they compare to other miles and points programs.

 United miles value

-By our estimates, United miles are worth around 1.5 cents per mile – higher than some rewards program point, but not as valuable as many competing airlines’ miles.
+By our estimates, United miles are worth around 1.5 cents per mile – higher than some rewards program points, but not as valuable as many competing airlines’ miles.

 Why United miles are worth less than some competitors

 The value of your United miles can vary drastically, depending on whether you redeem them for a Saver or an Everyday Award.
-While Saver Awards are usually a very good value, Everyday Awards are generally very expensive – for both economy and business/first-class fares.
-As you can see from the chart below, Everyday awards on United are worth only around 1 cent per mile:
+While Saver Awards are usually a very good value, particularly for business- and first-class fares, Everyday Awards are generally very expensive across the board.
+As you can see in the chart below, United Everyday Awards are worth only around 1 cent per mile:

 |Fare type||Value per mile (cents)|